agsb/jelly/README.md

 - There is no memory address, just tapes that moves forward or backward.

-- The standart input and output are instant devices, not tapes.
+- The standart input and output are instant stream devices, not tapes.

 And Jelly executes a esoteric language.